Canon 1D Mark II N vs 4000D

 The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the 4000D uses SDXC cards.
 The 1D Mark II N features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 4000D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II N and Canon EOS 4000D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 4000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II N does not offer wifi capability.
+In contrast, the 1D Mark II N does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.